dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 ```

 ## The Default Plaster Template
 Lets start with our only Get command in the module.
-Running this cmdlet on a fresh install, returns the default Plaster Template.
+Running this cmdlet on a fresh install, returns only the default Plaster Template.
 ```powershell
 PS C:\> Get-PlasterTemplate